Erdosteine: Toxicity

-The LD50 in rats is very high, between 3.500 and 5.000 mg/kg.
+The LD50 in rats is very high, between 3500 and 5000 mg/kg.

 Clinical uses

-Clinical studies in more than 4.000 patients demonstrated that erdosteine is effective is the treatment of acute and chronic affections of upper and lower respiratory tract with mucus hypersecretion.
-It modules the sputum viscosity in the respiratory tract, making it more fluid and less thick, bringing to an increase of mucociliary rate which allows the mucus removal from respiratory tract.
+Clinical studies in more than 4000 patients demonstrated that erdosteine is effective is the treatment of acute and chronic infections of upper and lower respiratory tract with mucus hypersecretion.
+It modulates the sputum viscosity in the respiratory tract, making it more fluid and less thick, bringing to an increase of mucociliary rate which allows the mucus removal from respiratory tract.

 Erdosteine is used as mucolytic and fluidifying agent in upper and lower respiratory disorders.
-It modules the sputum viscosity.
+It modulates the sputum viscosity.
 Erdosteine efficacy is significant in reducing symptoms associated with Chronic Obstructive Pulmonary Disease.
 A multicentric, multinational study on more than 450 patients with COPD demonstrated that erdosteine is able to reduce both the frequency and the duration of symptomatic exacerbations, typical of this disease.

 The GOLD (Global Initiative for Chronic Obstructive Lung Disease) International Guidelines indicate that a regular treatment with a mucolytic like erdosteine can reduce exacerbations and improve the health status of patients with COPD.

 In some countries erdosteine in approved for the treatment of bronchiectasis.

 Safety profile

 Data from post marketing surveillance confirm that erdosteine is well tolerated, with an excellent safety profile.
 Frequency and severity of adverse effects in clinical studies (more than 2300 patients in more than 70 clinical studies) was very low and comparable to placebo.

-Erdosteine is stable to hydrolysis in acid environment, so it does not have any direct effect on gastric mucus, which implies a very good safety profile.
+Erdosteine is stable to hydrolysis in acid environment, so it does not have any direct effect on gastric mucus.

-Less than 1 patient in 1.000 is expected to have gastrointestinal undesirable effects.
-Very rare (<1/10.000) adverse events are headache, dyspnea, taste alterations, nausea, vomiting, diarrhea, epigastric pain.
+Less than 1 patient in 1000 is expected to have gastrointestinal undesirable effects.
+Very rare (<1/10000) adverse events are headache, dyspnea, taste alterations, nausea, vomiting, diarrhea, epigastric pain.